What are some commonly used terms in this field?

 Authentic healing relationships – An authentic healing relationship is a deep participant-provider connection that is built intentionally by the provider using methods such as motivational interviewing, listening to participant stories, harm reduction, and trauma-informed care.
 Authentic healing relationships are secure, genuine, and continuous: participants feel seen and heard, and providers follow through and establish appropriate boundaries.
 Authentic healing relationships are associated with increased motivation and more active health management from participants.

-Consumer – A consumer is anyone who accesses and uses health care services.
-Consumers are sometimes referred to as patients or clients in other care settings.
+Consumer – A consumer is anyone who accesses and uses healthcare services.
+Consumers are sometimes referred to as patients, clients, or participants in other care settings.

 Consumer engagement – Consumer engagement is the act of empowering the consumer – i.e., the patient, client, or participant – to be an equal and active member of the care team.